 3.13 Is there any legislation or framework relating to gas storage?
-If so, what are the principal features/requirements of the legislation?
+If so, what are the principal features/ requirements of the legislation?

 Presently, the main production of natural gas comes from the onshore Pande and Temane fields, which are connected by pipeline to South Africa.
-Natural gas storage facilities shall be built after production of offshore natural gas commences and no specific legislation exists beyond the legal framework referred to above.
+Natural gas storage facilities shall be built after production of offshore natural gas commences.